scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 In SCION's current implementation and early deployments, intra-AS SCION packets are encapsulated into an IP/UDP datagram for AS-local packet delivery, reusing the AS existing IGP and IP-based data plane.
 This design decision eased early deployments of SCION in IP-based networks.
 In the long term, it is not excluded that SCION's data plane could be better integrated with IP.
 For example, SCION path information could be included in a custom IPv6 routing extension header ({{RFC8200}} section 4.4).
-Such approach requires further exploration about its impact on intra-domain forwarding and on addressing, so further discussion on the topic is left to future revisions of this draft.
+Such approach requires further exploration on its impact on intra-domain forwarding and on addressing, so further discussion on the topic is left to future revisions of this draft.

 # Additional Components